openjournals/joss/docs/editing.md

 ### Responding to editorial assignments

-As documented above, papers will be assigned to you by one of the AEiCs.
-We ask that editors respond in a timely fashion (< 72 hours) to invites to edit a new submission.
+As documented above, usually, papers will be assigned to you by one of the AEiCs.
+We ask that editors do their best to respond in a timely fashion (~ 3 working days) to invites to edit a new submission.

 ### Continued attention to assigned submissions

-As an editor, part of your job is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
-This means that once or twice per week you should check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.
+As an editor, part of your role is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
+This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.

 **If reviews go stale**

-Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **It's your job as the editor to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days unless there's a clear statement in the review thread that says an action is coming at a slightly later time, perhaps because a reviewer committed to a review by a certain date, or an author is making changes and says they will be done by a certain date.**
+Sometimes reviews go quiet, either because a reviewer has failed to complete their review or an author has been slow to respond to a reviewer's feedback. **As the editor, we need you to prompt the author/or reviewer(s) to revisit the submission if there has been no response within 7-10 days unless there's a clear statement in the review thread that says an action is coming at a slightly later time, perhaps because a reviewer committed to a review by a certain date, or an author is making changes and says they will be done by a certain date.**

 [Whedon has functionality](https://joss.readthedocs.io/en/latest/whedon.html#reminding-reviewers-and-authors) to remind an author or review to return to a review at a certain point in the future.
 For example: